Sherlock-HolmesJM/tegy/README.md

 ## Description

+    Tegy: the simple budget tracker

-    Tegy is a simple budget tracker.
-It keeps record of your budget in batches, though you can use only one batch, the default batch, if you like.
-That's all it is.
-Record all your incomes and expenses.
-Nothing more.
+    Tegy keeps record of the incomes and expenses of your budget in batches, though you can use only one batch, the default batch, if you like.
+That's it.

     You can use Tegy as your rough record, later, write it down in your book; or use it as your main budget recorder.
-Either way, with Tegy, you never have to have a messy record.
+Either way, with Tegy, you'll never have a messy record.

+    And you can have multiple budgets with the same account.

     So, what are you waiting for?
-Give Tegy a try.
+Do you want to have a clean budget record?

 ### Batch